SEPTA trains and buses have great airflow — which means less coronavirus risk for riders

 SEPTA’s high-frequency ventilation system wasn’t designed with the coronavirus in mind.
 Current MFL cars date back to the ‘90s, and those running along the BSL were designed 10 years before that.
 But in the midst of the current pandemic, the fact that they’re able to rapidly circulate air is helpful.

 “It’s not something we’ve put into place because of COVID.
-It goes back to the design of the vehicles,” said SEPTA spokesperson Andrew Busch.
+It goes back to the design of the vehicles,” said SEPTA spokesman Andrew Busch.
 “But we’re certainly happy it’s there.”

 Busch said he isn’t aware of any standards from the Federal Transit Administration that regulate ventilation.
 But he did say SEPTA’s rate is likely pretty common nationwide, since many transit authorities use similar vehicles.